-On December 22, 2017, the Tax Cuts and Jobs Act ("TCJA") was enacted.
-The TCJA lowered the U.S. federal corporate income tax rate from 35% to 21% for tax years beginning after December 31, 2017.
-At December 31, 2017, we have not completed our accounting for the tax effects of the enactment; however, based on a reasonable estimate, we recorded a non-cash tax benefit of \$2.0 million during the fourth quarter of 2017 to reflect the impact of this rate change on existing deferred tax amounts, which is included as a component of income tax benefit for 2017.
+On December 22, 2017, the Tax Cuts and Jobs Act ("TCJA") was enacted and included a reduction in the U.S. federal corporate income tax rate from 35% to 21% for tax years beginning after December 31, 2017.
+At December 31, 2017, we had not completed our accounting for the tax effects of the enactment; however, based on a reasonable estimate, we recorded a non-cash tax benefit of \$2.0 million during the fourth quarter of 2017 to reflect the impact of this rate change on existing deferred tax amounts, which is included as a component of income tax benefit for 2017.
+During 2018, we completed our accounting for all of the enactment-date income tax effects of the TCJA, and we made no adjustments to the provisional amounts recorded at December 31, 2017.